mblayman/mattlayman.com/content/blog/2013-12-15-test-your-packaging.md

 ---
 title: Test your packaging
+description: >-
+  It's embarassing when you release a package to PyPI, and the package is totally broken.
+  I know because it happened to me.
-description: Using Travis CI and Tox to test Python packaging
+  This post explores using Travis CI and Tox to test Python packaging so you don't make my mistake.
 image: img/2013/travis.png
 type: post
 aliases: